A Guide to Interactions Between Cats and Humans

 Cats are driven by their instincts, which means access to food is one of the most important things in their world.
 By feeding your cat, you become the provider she trusts to fulfill her needs.

 Food is also how some community cats become more socialized to their caregivers.
 They start to associate that person with a tasty meal.
-That doesn’t mean these cats will ever want to be inside, though!
+That doesn’t mean these cats will ever want to live inside, though!

 If a cat has negative experiences with people, she won’t forget them.
-The fear instinct is one of cats’ strongest instincts.
+The fear instinct is one of cats’ strongest.
 If they associate human contact with harm, yelling, and threatening movements, they will be far less socialized.
 This is especially true if the negative experiences occur during a kitten’s critical window of development.

 Even socialized cats who live indoors may react to some regular household noises with fear if not acclimated to them properly.
 For example, a cat may associate the front door opening with loud noises and quick-moving feet and hide every time you have friends over.
 That’s why it’s so important to expose kittens to as many indoor living experiences as possible and help them associate those experiences with positive things like petting or treats.